- the act of creation, the Eureka moment

 Derivative Works, Shuffling Cultural Snow

-Writers, speakers, knowledge workers . . . may not be in the best position to determine whether or not a particular invention is original or derivative.
+Writers, speakers, knowledge workers . . . may not be in the best position to determine whether or not a particular work is original or derivative.
 A writer, speaker, knowledge worker . . . may create works that feel innovative to them yet would be perceived by subject matter experts to be commonplace.
+In the real world, most works appear on a spectrum with some elements that original and others that are derivative.

 People are terrific imitators.
 We learn from one another.
 Consciously and unconsciously we are constantly reshuffling, remixing, what we see.
 This process could be called shovelling cultural snow.